Stacie Carroll and Sabrina Tayebjee Morey

 Subjects and grades taught: Special education developmental disabilities for JK/SK

 Stacie Carroll and Sabrina Tayebjee Morey have made headlines in national media.
 Their keen intuition, paired with a little innovation and a few everyday devices has given their students the ability to communicate their wants and needs.
-It is no exageration to say that Carroll and Tayebjee Morey have revolutionized how teachers of students with communication disorders look at socialization.
+It is no exaggeration to say that Carroll and Tayebjee Morey have revolutionized how teachers of students with communication disorders look at socialization.

 - Carroll and Tayebjee Morey have been actively involved in a two-phase study between the Toronto District School Board and the University of Toronto's Faculty of Education.
-With the goal of making students active participants in the classroom, the study assesses students' abiltity to communicate more effectively using low-cost everyday hand-held devices.
+With the goal of making students active participants in the classroom, the study assesses students' ability to communicate more effectively using low-cost everyday hand-held devices.

 - Carroll and Tayebjee Morey have found that students respond extremely well to tablet devices like the iPad and touch technology like the iPod.
 They have adapted applications to enable their students to communicate Yes/No, but also activity sequence through pictures.

 - As a result of their findings, Carroll and Tayebjee Morey have developed a language arts and functional academics curriculum that draws on 230 iPod/iPad applications such as Proloquo2Go and iCommunicate.
 The program is being used throughout the school and in the community.
 Several App companies have now even approached Carroll and Tayebjee Morey to help develop Apps specifically for children with developmental disabilities (http://schools.tdsb.on.ca/beverley/documents/BeverleyApps.pdf).

 - Carroll and Tayebjee Morey keep a blog and actively use social media to reach out and publicize their findings.
 Their blog has received over 7,000 views from around the world.
 This has also spawned national and international media attention, which has enabled them to spread their knowledge.